 Photo Grid Images

-The Undergraduate Friday Seminar (UFS) is a weekly event aimed at showing undergraduate mathematics students a taste of what they can experience from the professional world of mathematics research.
+The Undergraduate Friday Seminar (UFS) is a weekly event aimed at showing undergraduate mathematics students what they can experience from the professional world of mathematics research.
 Every Friday, we sit down with a different speaker as they tell us all about the interesting work they do and some of the neat results from their field!

 Unlike many seminars, we make it a point to have material presented at a level that even the youngest of mathematicians can grasp.
 We also include undergraduates as our presenters; all of which is done in an effort to cultivate a generation of mathematicians who can accurately and engagingly present their work and interests to others.